vivekparasharr/vivekparasharr.github.io/_posts/2019-03-02-programming-in-ruby.markdown

 myOtherArray[3] = 4
 ```

-#### Ruby has another advanced data type called Hash, which is similar to a python dictionary
+Ruby has another advanced data type called Hash, which is similar to a python dictionary.
 Just like arrays, hashes allow you to store multiple values together.
 However, while arrays store values with a numerical index, hashes store information using key-value pairs.
 Each piece of information in the hash has a unique label, and you can use that label to access the value.
 a.
 To create a hash, use Hash.new, or myHash={}.
 For example:
 ```ruby
 myHash=Hash.new()